czbiohub-sf/iohub/README.md

 ## Installation

-### Create a new conda environment (optional, but recommended)
+### Create a new conda environment
->Install conda package management system by installing anaconda or miniconda ([link](https://conda.io/)).
+Install conda package management system by installing anaconda or miniconda ([link](https://conda.io/)).

->Creating a conda environment dedicated to `waveorder` will avoid version conflicts among packages required by `waveorder` and packages required by other python software.
+1) Creating a conda environment dedicated to `waveorder` will avoid version conflicts among packages required by `waveorder` and packages required by other python software.
->
 >```buildoutcfg
 >conda create -n <your-environment-name> python=3.7
->conda activate <your-environment-name>
+>conda activate <your-environment-name> (or source activate <your-environment-name>)
 >```

+2) Then, install jupyter notebook with
+>```buildoutcfg
+>conda install jupyter
+>```

 ### Install `waveorder` and required packages
->Install the git version control system git : [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+Install the git version control system git : [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

->
->Use git to clone this repository to your current directory:
+1) Use git to clone this repository to your current directory:
 >```buildoutcfg
 >git clone https://github.com/mehta-lab/waveorder.git
 >```

-><br>
-You can install dependencies via pip (python index package) <br>
+2) Then, you can install dependencies via pip (python index package) <br>

->
->    If you are running ReconstructOrder on your own machine, <br>
+>    If you are running waveorder on your own machine, <br>
 >
 >    a) navigate to the cloned repository:
 >